WHAT IS TNR & WHY?

 Everyone has the ability to “be the rescue.”
 IF you rescue a kitten or cat from the street, a tiny bathroom, a box and an old towel could be a safe haven for animal in need while you reach out for support.
 Please utilize the low cost options (right) for medical care and anyone can create a GoFundMe to cover the out-of-pockets expense.

 SAVE KITTENS BY FIXING CATS AT FIXNATION- learn to TNR!

-FOR ALL THE DETAILS visit FixNation.org
+FOR DETAILS & requirements, visit FixNation.org

 LOW COST OR FREE SPAY/NEUTER:

 East LA/BOYLE HEIGHTS/LINCOLN HEIGHTS Pets 4 Life: 562-477-4251 * QUALIFYING ZIP CODES: 90031, 90032, 90033, 90022, 90023 & 90063

 lucy pet foundation mobile clinic: 855-499-5829